 38% felt sleep problems were straining their marriage

-When to Start Sleep Training – What age?
+What Age to Start Sleep Training

 The age to start sleep training varies from family to family.
 The age of your baby, the more your baby wakes at night, the more your family is suffering, the more depressed or frustrated you feel, and the more you’re ready to make a change all factor into your decision about when to start.